 For airliners like Boeing 737 or Airbus A380s, hovering is impossible.
 The stall speed of a B737 is 108 knots and a sustained wind would need to surpass this for the aircraft to remain off the ground.
 Engine power is not enough to allow the airliner to fly vertically and hang in mid-air.

 The weight-to-thrust ratio of a Boeing 737 is about 0.3.
-This means that its engines are unable to maintain a positive climb rate with the nose pointing straight up and maintain sufficient airflow over the wings.
+This means that its engines are unable to maintain a positive climb rate with the nose pointing straight up and maintaining sufficient airflow over the wings.

 As mentioned earlier, aircraft that are able to ‘Prop Hang’ have a thrust ratio of 1.
 Airliners have no need to try and hover therefore the designers do not need to incorporate this into the aircraft’s design.
 For the foreseeable future pretty much every airplane will need a runway for landing and taking off.